Stationary entrance Markov chains, inducing, and level-crossings of random walks: Introduction

-Random walks with switch were introduced by Kemperman~\cite{Kemperman}, and then considered in a few works including Borovkov~\cite{Borovkov}.
+Random walks with switch were introduced by Kemperman~\cite{Kemperman}, and then considered in a few works including that by Borovkov~\cite{Borovkov}.
 Reflected random walks received much more attention; see Peign\'e and Woess~\cite{PeigneWoess} for the most recent and comprehensive list of references and generalizations to processes of iterated i.i.d.\ random continuous mappings.
-The main relevance to the present paper is that the overshoots above the zero level of the switching ladder heights chain $Z$ coincide with those of the random walk~$S$.
+Their relevance to the present paper is that the overshoots above zero level of the switching ladder heights chain $Z$ coincide with those of the random walk~$S$.
+Recently we learned about the unpublished work by Peign\'e and Woess~\cite{PeigneWoessUnpub} who found the invariant measure for a reflected random walk $(|Y_n|)_{n \ge 0}$ sampled at the moments of reflection at zero.
+In our terminology, this is the random sequence of absolute values of {\it non-strict} overshoots above the zero level by $Y$.
+One can check using the Wiener--Hopf factorization that in the special case when $Y$ is the switching ladder heights chain $Z$ generated by a random walk $S$ on $\ZZ=\R$ with symmetrically distributed increments, the invariant measure of~\cite[Theorem 4.7]{PeigneWoessUnpub} equals $\pi(|\cdot|)$.
 The other notable fact is that, if $\E X_1 =0$ and $\E X_1^2 <\infty$, then $\pi$ is an invariant distribution for a random walk with switch at zero defined by $P_+=\P(X_1 \in \cdot | X_1 <0)$, $P_-=\P(X_1 \in \cdot | X_1 >0)$, and $\alpha =1$; this can be shown using a stationary distribution for $Y$ found in~\cite{Borovkov}.
 We will use our inducing approach to explore these connections and show further relations to classical stationary distributions of renewal theory in the separate paper~\cite{Vysotsky2018}.

-Recently we learned that the invariant measure for reflected random walks sampled at the moments of reflections at zero was found in the unpublished work Peign\'e and Woess~\cite{PeigneWoessUnpub}.
-In the above terminology, these random sequences are absolute values of overshoots above the zero level of random walks with switch at zero with $P_+(dy)=P_-(-dy)$ and $\alpha=\frac12$.
-One can check using the Wiener--Hopf factorization that the invariant measure of~\cite{PeigneWoessUnpub} coincides with $\pi(|\cdot|)$ in the special case of the switching ladder heights chain $Z$ generated by a random walk $S$ on $\ZZ=\R$ with symmetrically distributed increments.